Kayan River Slow Loris, Nycticebus kayan

 This taxonomic saga sheds light on the risks of unintentionally misrepresenting species based on insufficient data.
 When species are more biologically diverse than science previously assumed, it takes years for conservation efforts to catch up.
 In that time, the situations in which those previously unrecognized species find themselves are likely to grow more precarious.

 Indeed, misunderstanding the taxonomy of slow loris species has proven problematic for their conservation both generally and locally.
 While researchers wrestle with the raw data, conservationists may occasionally misidentify the individual slow lorises that wind up in their care.
-Since taxonomy determines what they should be fed, how they should be socialized, and where they should be released if they are eventually rehabilitated, proper care and rehabilitation is dependent on proper species identification.
+Since taxonomy determines what they should be fed, how they should be socialized, and where they should be released if they are eventually rehabilitated, proper care and rehabilitation are dependent on proper species identification.

 This issue of taxonomy is doubly important given the sheer number of slow lorises that end up in rescue and rehabilitation centers.
 The biggest threat to all slow loris species is their value as commodities in the exotic pet trade and for traditional medicines.
 Slow lorises are illegally trafficked and sold all over the world.
 Buyers rarely have any concern about what variety of slow loris they are receiving.
 When rescued from these circumstances, a slow loris is inevitably already in rough shape.
 Suffering from infection, malnutrition, and blindness, and highly stressed by his ordeal, there is no room for error in getting him what he needs as fast as possible.
 Therefore, proper rapid identification is essential to his rescuers’ success.